 Have you always wanted to be a writer?

-Tell us about your new book.
+Tell us a little bit about your new book.

 What inspires you and motivates you to write the very most?

 My husband and children inspire me the most.
 Since I write non-fiction, it is the lessons that I learn from my husband and children that give wings to my thoughts and allows the Spirit to touch my mind and heart.

 Is there an established writer you admire and emulate in your writing?
 Do you have a writing mentor?

 I really don't try to emulate anyone, although I love Emerson.
 His writing is truly beautiful and inspiring to me.
 I think that my writing mentor is my husband.
 Although he hasn't yet been published, he is a far better writer than I am and I am always reading his work, trying to learn what I can from him to make my own writing better.